Gencor Industries (GENC)

 Capital Expenditures

-- For the six months ended March 31, 2024, capital expenditures amounted to $378,000, primarily focused on building improvements and handling equipment.
+- Capital expenditures for the six months ended March 31, 2024, totaled $378,000, mainly focused on building improvements and handling equipment.

 Latest Trefis Analyses